roman-milk/roman-milk.github.io/here-we-go-again.md

  "What does Mickey have to do with this?"

  "Since she isn't going without I figured that you shouldn't either and since I'm horny I thought we could take care of each other."
-Report_Story #3